morning-warmups/golf/golf.md

 > Hole 8 = 3
 > Hole 9 = 5

+##Step 1
+Make an `index.html` and `app.js` files.
+Remember to link the javascript file through...
+_note: this is a console app so your program should run in the console only_

+##Step 2
+Get busy with da code.

+Remember to ask for assistance if you need.

 ####Ninja Extension
 Fish loves a punt.
 Having placed a $1 bet on each stroke over par that Bob and Jimbo played per hole calculate his winnings.